AN-SI-FHNW/GenZfinal/README.md

 4. **Business Logic and API Design**: Definition of business logic and API.
 5. **Data and API Implementation**: Implementation of data access and business logic layers, and API.
 6. **Security and Frontend Implementation**: Integration of security framework and frontend realisation.
-7. **Deployment**: Deployment of Web application on cloud infrastructure.

 #### Maintainers
 - Andrea Alec Simonek